-- Zoom In, Zoom Out, Zoom Select: These controls rescale the main mapboard. - Image Capture: This button creates a screen capture (in PNG format) of the map window. - Mark as Moved: Click this button to mark any units that you moved this turn.
+- ❖ Zoom In, Zoom Out, Zoom Select: These controls rescale the main mapboard. - ❖ Image Capture: This button creates a screen capture (in PNG format) of the map window. - Mark as Moved: Click this button to mark any units that you moved this turn.
 This is helpful in games with many pieces to track. - Line of Sight (LOS) Thread: This button is used to draw a line between two pieces on the map to determine line of sight between them.
 In addition, some LOS threads measure distance in game units.
 Click on one unit on the board, then drag the thread to a target, and the distance between them is displayed.

-Toolbar buttons can be assigned hotkeys.
-Pressing the hotkey combination on your keyboard will work exactly as if you clicked the button with the mouse cursor.
+Hotkeys: Toolbar buttons can be assigned hotkeys.
+Pressing the hotkey combination on your keyboard will work exactly as if you clicked the corresponding button.

-Toolbar buttons usually include tooltips that briefly explain each button's function.
+Tooltips: Toolbar buttons often include tooltips that briefly explain each button's function.
 Hold your cursor over the button to view a tooltip.
 Hotkeys are displayed in brackets.
 For example, a button that simulates the roll of two six-sided dice has a tooltip Rolls 2d6 [Ctrl+F5].
-This indicates that Ctrl+F5 is the hotkey for the dice button; you would hold down the Ctrl and F5 keys together to use the button.
+This indicates that Ctrl+F5 is the hotkey for the dice button: holding down the Ctrl and F5 keys together be the same as if you clicked the button using your mouse.